vippsas/vipps-ecom-api/vipps-ecom-api.md

 </activity>
 ```

-Note: The scheme should be same specified in `fallbackUrl`.
+Note: The scheme should be same specified in `fallBack` URL.

 The Vipps application will send the result to the merchant app by
-starting a new activity with the `fallbackUrl` as a URI parameter in the intent.
+starting a new activity with the `fallBack` URL as a URI parameter in the intent.
 The merchant app can make their receiving activity as a `singleInstance`
 to handle the response in same activity.